Socxenophone/CShell/README.md

 # **Simple Shell Library API Documentation**

-The **Simple Shell Library** is a lightweight, extensible, and easy-to-use library for integrating a shell into your C applications.
+The **Simple Shell Library** is a single header, lightweight, extensible, and easy-to-use library for integrating a shell into your C applications.
 It supports features like command execution, input/output redirection, job control, custom commands, and more.

----

 ## **Table of Contents**
 1. [Initialization and Cleanup](#initialization-and-cleanup)